Louismac/CBMicroBit/README.md

 # CBMicroBit

-CBMicroBit is a C++ wrapper around CoreBluetooth to easily connect a BBC Micro:Bit to a computer running OSX over Bluetooth Low Energy and output to localhost over OSC.
+CBMicroBit is a C++ wrapper around CoreBluetooth to easily connect a BBC Micro:Bit to a computer running OSX over Bluetooth Low Energy and optionally output to localhost over OSC.

 On starting, the program will search the Micro:bit, connect and then subscribe to the Accelerometer and Button services.